|

 know.
 Most can be extracted via "gzip -dc filename.tgz | tar xf

--" or via "unzip filename.zip".
-Have fun!
+" or via "unzip filename.zip

 We did some experiments measuring the effects of latency on user performance in Age of Mythology.
 You can download the maps we used as well as some network traces.